devsnippet/PHPResqueBundle/README.markdown

         $ php bin/vendors install

-  If you have troubles on run this, try with --reinstall NOTE that this will download ALL your vendors again !
+  If you have trouble running this, try with --reinstall NOTE that this will download ALL your vendors again !

         $ php bin/vendors install --reinstall